harindaka/DotnetScriptX/README.md

 DotnetScriptX is a project template / starter kit for the [dotnet-script](https://github.com/filipw/dotnet-script) tool.
 It provides the following additional features:

-:heavy_check_mark: Framework for writing and maintaining multiple asynchronous scripts with a default option for single script mode if you feel like it
+:heavy_check_mark: Loosely opinionated project template for writing and maintaining multiple asynchronous scripts with a default option for single script mode if you feel like it

 :heavy_check_mark: Full blown Dependency Injection for scripting